The Common Program of the People's Republic of China 1949-1954

 SU legislation has clearly influenced the text of Article 8 and 9 of the Marriage Law.
 This influence can be noted in the registration of the marriage; conditions of marriage regarding kinship, rights and duties of the couple and the conditions of divorce.

-One year after the implementation of the marriage law, resistance appears to be big.
+One year after the implementation of the marriage law, resistance appeared to be big.
 On September 26, 1951, the minister of Justice Shi Liang announced the start of an extensive investigation into the application of the Marriage Law.
 Shi Liang visited grassroots governments and courts to assess the law's implementation.
 One of the results of this investigation is "The system of judgement and work style have to be revised: the cadres must handle marital cases positively.
 They should not only await people to appeal, but should actively support women's rights and carry out the task of educating the masses."

 Certain households were hesitant to employ women, apprehensive that they might not perform tasks up to standard.
 When women undertook agricultural work such as hoeing the land, men would often join in, resulting in disputes over task completion and credit allocation.

-When the figures of the 1953 Census are known, the ministry of public health lifts the ban on contraception.
-On December 27, 1954, Liu Shaoqi convenes a special conference on birth control.
-"In January and February 1955 a newly instated ad hoc commission, comprising representatives of the ministries of health, light industry, commerce and foreign trade, as well as the Women’s Federation, took up the study of concrete measures for birth control.
-Its recommendations were endorsed by the Party’s Central Committee in an internal directive of March 1955.
-The Central Committee acknowledged a growing demand for contraceptives among urban cadres and workers, and linked birth control to the economic well-being of the country."
+When the figures of the 1953 Census became known, the ministry of public health lifted the ban on contraception.
+On December 27, 1954, Liu Shaoqi held a special conference on birth control.
+In January and February 1955, a newly established ad hoc commission—comprising representatives from the ministries of health, light industry, commerce, foreign trade, and the Women’s Federation—began studying specific birth control measures.
+The commission's recommendations were approved by the Party’s Central Committee in a March 1955 internal directive.
+The Central Committee recognized the increasing demand for contraceptives among urban cadres and workers, connecting birth control to the nation's economic stability.

 Source: The 1953 Census Statistics Collection of the People's Republic of China